Bogdanp/personal-website/content/post/web-app-from-scratch-01.md

 solely rely on the Python standard library and I'm going to ignore the WSGI standard.

-Without any further ado, let's get to it!
+Without further ado, let's get to it!

 # The web server